Keen to improve your gut health and digestion? Discover gut-friendly recipes and find the best foods to eat using BBC Good Food's Healthy Diet Plans.

 2. Eat probiotics and prebiotics

 Choose wisely, focusing on foods that supply good gut bacteria (probiotics) as well as the fuel these bacteria need to thrive (prebiotics).
-The peanut butter breakfast pots in our Healthy Diet Plan are perfect – rich in resistant starch (from the oats) which feeds the beneficial gut bacteria.
+The creamy chia seed overnight oats in our Healthy Diet Plan are perfect – rich in resistant starch (from the oats) which feeds the beneficial gut bacteria.
 The bio yogurt provides a tasty probiotic start to your day.

 3. Eat lightly at night

 If you're eating late, a lighter dinner can help to satiate hunger without making you feel uncomfortably full, so you're more likely to drift off to sleep easily.
-The dinners in our Healthy Diet Plan are light and flavoursome, including a tasty vegetarian pasta dish and herby stuffed chicken breasts.
+The dinners in our Healthy Diet Plan are light and flavoursome, including a tasty vegetarian curry and minty chicken and peach salad.

 Enjoyed this?
 Get more health tips...

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 Any healthy diet plan featured by BBC Good Food is provided as a suggestion of a general balanced diet and should not be relied upon to meet specific dietary requirements.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.